Understanding Total Joint Replacement

 In total knee replacement, the artificial joint is composed of metal and polyethylene to replace the diseased joint.
 The prosthesis is anchored into place with bone cement or is covered with an advanced material that allows bone tissue to grow into it.

 In a total shoulder replacement, the round end of your arm bone will be replaced with an artificial stem that has a rounded metal head.
 The socket part of your shoulder blade will be replaced with a smooth plastic shell (lining) that will be held in place with a special cement

 Total joint replacements of the hip, knee, and shoulder have been performed since the 1960s.
 Today, these procedures have been found to result in significant restoration of function and reduction of pain in 90% to 95% of patients.
 While the expected life of conventional joint replacements is difficult to estimate, it is not unlimited.
 Today's patients can look forward to potentially benefiting from new advances that may increase the lifetime of hip and knee prostheses.

 Nearly half a million joint replacements are performed each year in the U.S. using conventional metal/plastic prostheses.
 As successful as most of these procedures are, over the years, the artificial joints can become loose and unstable, requiring a revision (repeat) surgery.

 These issues - together with the fact that increasing numbers of younger and more active patients are receiving total joint replacements, and older patients are living longer - have challenged the orthopedic industry to try to extend the life cycle of total joint replacements.

-To learn more, contact your treating physician or orthopedic surgeon.
+To learn more please watch the video below and contact your treating physician or orthopaedic surgeon.